lalamove/karang/src/components/Radio/RadioGroup.md

 ### Customization

 Function as child Component (FaCC) provides a finer customization capability.
+Allowing you to compose UI with various components.

+**Custom component as radio buttons**

 Instead of using the provided `Radio` component to render radio UI, use any component as radio.
 Use the update function provided in second argument to update the value of `RadioGroup`.

 ```js
 initialState = { value: 'hate' };